Terms and Conditions of Service

 23. Refund Policy

 In order to keep service fees low, Company does not offer refunds on its services.
-In the case of over payment or adjustments made to your goods, please refer to duties and drawbacks with the CBP.
+In the case of overpayment or adjustments made to your goods, please refer to duties and drawbacks with the CBP.
 In most cases, an application for a refund can be up to four years from the date the goods were accounted for.
 Self-adjustments must be submitted in writing.

 24.Payment Profile Policy

-Company utilizes Beanstream’s ( a Bambora Company) Secure Payment Profile services which allows company to create secure payment accounts — or “profiles” — for storing confidential contact and/or credit details on Beanstream’s server.
+Company utilizes Beanstream’s ( a Bambora Company) Secure Payment Profile services which allow company to create secure payment accounts — or “profiles” — for storing confidential contact and/or credit details on Beanstream’s server.
 Transactions can then be processed against these profiles without the need to recollect payment information from the customer.
 No credit card data is stored on Company’s servers at any time.
 By agreeing to these terms and conditions, Company may process any outstanding balance on said “profile” when due.